santoshsmalagi/Developer-Essentials/Doxygen/Doxy-C-Template.md

  * @param num1 the first number
  * @param num2 the second number
  * @param num3 the third number
- * @return returns true if the numbers form a pythagorean triplet, otherwise returns false
+ * @return returns true if the numbers form a pythagorean triplet
  * @see square
  * @note a^2 = b^2 + c^2
  *******************************************************************************/